-Rhode Island has adopted its own classes of prohibited persons, and incorporated some federal prohibitions as state offenses.
+Rhode Island has adopted its own firearm prohibitions, and incorporated some federal prohibitions as state offenses.
 Subject to limited exceptions, no person shall purchase, own, carry, transport, or possess a firearm if he or she:

 - Has been convicted of, or entered a no contest plea to, “a crime of violence”;